KindOPSTAR/QualiGPT/README.md

 <img src="graph/QualiGPT Toolkit Instruction Manual.png" alt="User manual" width="1200">
 <p align="center">Figure 2.
 User manual</p>

+## **Timeline for Updates**
+--------------------Mar 30, 2024---------------------
+Recently, I have received several reports of not being able to connect to the API, please try installing the openai library in python first via "pip install openai".
+If this doesn't work, please wait a while and I will upload a jupyter notebook with the original code in a few days so you can build it yourself.

 ## **Citation**
 Please cite these papers in your publications if QualiGPT helps your research.
 The theoretical foundation for developing QualiGPT comes from: **[Redefining Qualitative Analysis in the AI Era: Utilizing ChatGPT for Efficient Thematic Analysis](https://arxiv.org/abs/2309.10771)**.